grumply/purehs.org/static/pages/about/page.md

 ![Some slightly outdated benchmarks, but still representative.](/static/results-small.png)

 Everything within this website, except for the hero at the top of the home page, is served dynamically, as JSON.
-No extraordinary optimizations are enacted to make it especially performant, but you should find every page to load efficiently (except for some firefox bugs with blurring).
+No extraordinary optimizations are enacted to make it especially performant, but you should find every page to load efficiently.
 But, while the performance is a great reason to choose Pure.hs, the real power of Pure.hs is the integration of Haskell with familiar development approaches.

 ## WebSockets